usaid-cs/yesterday-i-learned/random.md

 1. "Get down to brass tacks" means "begin to talk about important things".
 1. [Lisa Windsor](https://en.wikipedia.org/wiki/Elizabeth_II) has been stuck in her dead end job since 1952.
 1. Digital Ocean [gives out diffs](https://github.com/digitalocean/tos/compare/278a0702186ab94db1a1bafb76f0359ed0112dcf...e215e37e98dbb719ac0eb6de520c6b8b9826f752#diff-7e38e8dcb6d4e31a36d8cb78795190daR205) for their terms of service.
 This is in contrast with [CloudAssCost](https://cloudatcost.com/), who hands out secret terms with an extra payment clause, and lures users into agreeing with it.
-1. The POST request is specifically meant to create things (and over and over).
-The PUT request is meant to update things (and not over and over).
 1. "The PrivateBank" trades on NASDAQ as PVTB.
 1. GPG requires you to specify a recipient when you encrypt a file with it, naturally, because only that someone will have the private key to decrypt it.
 So what you end up with is a command line like `gpg --output in_file.txt.gpg --encrypt --recipient yourself_or_someone_else@example.com in_file.txt`, which you may well alias to something more elegant.
 You can then decrypt with `gpg in_file.txt.gpg`.
 1. 2^31 - 1 is one of only four known [double Mersenne primes](https://en.wikipedia.org/wiki/Double_Mersenne_number) (given a prime `P`, `2P - 1` is a prime, and `2^(2P - 1) - 1` is also prime).